Southampton-RSG-Training/shell-novice/_episodes/02-create.md

 {: .output}

 Just for the sake of inconsistency,
 `mv` also works on directories --- there is no separate `mvdir` command.
-Another example of the Bash shell's pariochial nature!

 Let's move `quotes.txt` into the current working directory.
 We use `mv` once again,